Goychay District: Economy

-The economy Goychay district is based on industrial agriculture, consumer market, transportation, and communication.
+The economy of the Goychay district is based on industrial agriculture, consumer markets, transportation, and communication.
 The total value of goods produced by various enterprises, organizations, and individuals operating in the region was approximately 248,331.0 thousand AZN according to the statistics of 2016.
-The share of industry in economy was 32077,6 thousand AZN or 12,9% of the total output, 88641,4 thousand AZN or 35,7% in agriculture, 27019,9 thousand AZN or 10,9% in construction, 4719,9 thousand AZN or 1,9 percent in transportation, 805.2 thousand AZN or 0.3 percent in communication, 95067.0 thousand AZN or 38.3 percent in trade and services.
+The share of industry in economy was 32077,6 thousand AZN or 12,9% of the total output, 88641,4 thousand AZN or 35,7% in agriculture, 27019,9 thousand AZN or 10,9% in construction, 4719,9 thousand AZN or 1,9 percent in transportation; 805.2 thousand AZN or 0.3 percent in communication, 95067.0 thousand AZN or 38.3 percent in trade and services.
 Goychay is also famous for its wine-making industry which started rapidly growing in the 1970s.
-In the 1970s and 1980s, pomegranate refining factory, cotton factory, milk production plant, bread making plant, grape products refinery plants were built.
+In the 1970s and 1980s, pomegranate refining factories, cotton factories, milk production plants, bread-making plants, and grape products refinery plants were built.
 Economic sector of the region is agriculture.
 This sector is based upon grain-growing, cattle-breeding, silkworm-breeding, grape and fruit growing.